 Marcantonio Brandolini d'Adda

 The abstract forms of his unique indefiniti sculptures are made from blown Murano glass and hang from the ceiling with metal chains.
-In 2017, Brandolini d’Adda first solo exhibition at ALMA ZEVI Venice premiered this indefiniti series of sculptures and opened in conjunction with The Venice Glass Week.
+In 2017, Brandolini d’Adda first solo exhibition at ALMA ZEVI Venice premiered this series of works, in conjunction with The Venice Glass Week.
 For his solo exhibition with ALMA ZEVI in New York City in 2018, a site-specific performance was conceived by Mafalda Millies featuring ballerina Megumi Eda dancing amongst the sculptures accompanied with music by Charles Derenne.
 The filmed performance was premiered at the Teatrino di Palazzo Grassi, Venice, in 2018.

-A selection of recent glass works, loosely defined as vessels, were included in ‘The Venice Show’ at ALMA ZEVI Venice, (2020).
+A selection of recent glass works, loosely defined as vessels, were included in The Venice Show at ALMA ZEVI Venice, (2020).
 With this body of work, Brandolini d’Adda has developed his technique of repurposing cotissi (remnants of glass from previous firings in Murano), ensuring that his practice takes a fresh perspective on the place of glass in contemporary art.
 The use of these leftover cotissi began as a celebration of emotive colour, rawness and imperfection, and has since evolved as part of a broader study on waste and re-use.